 For information on how to turn the captions on please see Media Access Australia’s video.

 11. What technology is available for the Deaf?

 Deaf and hard of hearing people use a variety of technologies; however, what is suitable for one person may not be suitable for another.
 Examples of technologies include:

 - Telephone Typewriter (TTY) a device used by Deaf people for two way conversation

-- Visual Signals - This are a variety of visual signals (i.e. flashing lights) available for the doorbell, baby cry alarm, smoke alarm, TTY and many more.
+- Visual Signals - These are a variety of visual signals (i.e. flashing lights) available for the doorbell, baby cry alarm, smoke alarm, TTY and many more.

-- Alarm clock - There are two different sort of alarms - one is visual with a flashing light whilst the other is a vibrating device that goes under the pillow and shakes to wake up the use
+- Alarm clock - There are two different sorts of alarms - one is visual with a flashing light, whilst the other is a vibrating device that goes under the pillow and shakes to wake up the user

 - Mobile Phones – SMS and video-calling

 - Fax machines (predominantly used by Deaf seniors)